Morgan Stanley profit misses estimate as deals drought extends | Business

 Morgan Stanley profit misses estimate as deals drought extends

-Morgan Stanley on Friday reported a 30% slump in third-quarter profit, missing analysts' estimate as a slowdown in global dealmaking hurt its investment bank business, sending its shares down 1.7% in early trading.
+Morgan Stanley on Friday reported a 30% slump in third-quarter profit, missing analysts' estimate as a slowdown in global dealmaking hurt its investment bank business, sending its shares down nearly 4% in morning trading.

-Morgan Stanley on Friday reported a 30% slump in third-quarter profit, missing analysts' estimate as a slowdown in global dealmaking hurt its investment bank business, sending its shares down 1.7% in early trading.
-The outlook for deals has steadily worsened this year as the U.S. Federal Reserve raised interest rates to tame inflation, clouding the economic growth outlook, while the highs of a record last year drew tough comparisons.
+Morgan Stanley on Friday reported a 30% slump in third-quarter profit, missing analysts' estimate as a slowdown in global dealmaking hurt its investment bank business, sending its shares down nearly 4% in morning trading.
+The outlook for deals has steadily worsened this year as the U.S. Federal Reserve raised benchmark rates to tame inflation, clouding the economic growth forecast, while the highs of a record last year drew tough comparisons.

+Chairman and Chief Executive James Gorman said in a conference call he has not seen any clarity around inflation abating.
+"My guess is that we will see that clarity and it will be more evident certainly by the middle of next year," he said, adding benchmark rates are likely to go to 4.5%.
+Gorman indicated the bank is taking some measures to navigate the challenging environment.
+"We've been quite cautious in our leverage finance arena," he told analysts.

+Some cost-cutting actions are also on the radar.
+"We're looking at headcount.
+You've got to take into account the rate of growth we've had in the last few years, and we've learned some things through COVID about how we can operate more efficiently," he said without providing details.
+The bank's investment banking revenue more than halved to $1.3 billion, with declines across the bank's advisory, equity and fixed income segments.

 Its return on tangible equity was at 14.6%, down 5 percentage points from a year earlier.
 This fell well short of the bank's long-term goal of 20%, a JPMorgan analyst said.